peterkomar-hu/crime-near-schools/readme.md

 Results:
 --------
-I plotted the schools as a function of the number of nearby crimes as a histogram, and I created a map of the schools around Chicago.
-The color of the markers indicates the number of crimes nearby, and labels show the exact number.
+I plotted the schools as a function of the number of nearby crimes as a histogram (Hist_schools_w_number_of_crimes.pdf), and I created a map (crime_near_schools.kml) of the schools around Chicago.
+The color of the markers indicates the number of crimes nearby, and labels show the exact number. (the map can be viewd here: https://www.google.com/maps/d/edit?mid=z0f0NmLaLfg0.kZIHoM3mJsnk)

 Outlook:
 --------